How to support positive mental wellbeing

-- Mental clues: This could include memory problems, inability to concentrate, constant worrying and anxious or racing thoughts.
+- Mental clues: this could include memory problems, inability to concentrate, constant worrying and anxious or racing thoughts.

-- Emotional clues: Moodiness, feeling overwhelmed, a sense of loneliness and agitation or an inability to relax.
+- Emotional clues: moodiness, feeling overwhelmed, a sense of loneliness and agitation or an inability to relax.

-- Physical clues: Diarrhoea, dizziness, rapid heartbeat or nausea.
+- Physical clues: diarrhoea, dizziness, rapid heartbeat or nausea.

 Know your normal

-Everyone reacts differently to new situations and the pandemic may have caused new behaviours or low moods.
 Knowing your own version of ‘normal’ helps you understand what behaviours, moods and activities are normal for you.
 By understanding how these might of changed recently, you and those around you, will recognise when you don’t feel yourself.